rsalmond/TIL/five dollar words.md

 Immanent: inherent.
 Or: within the limits of possible experience or knowledge (opposite of transcendent).

+Impugn: dispute the truth, honesty, or validity of a statement. call into question.

 Ineluctable: unable to be resisted or avoided, inescapable.

 Insuperable: impossible to overcome.